top of page

 Zynaptiq - Morph

-Different algorithms convey different results and I suggest experimenting with very different sounds, like a voice with a percussion loop, and find the 'sweet spot' in the matrix to mix the two sonic worlds.
+Different algorithms convey different results and I suggest experimenting with very different sounds, like a voice with a percussion loop, and finding the 'sweet spot' in the matrix to mix the two sonic worlds.

-It can be a really powerful tool to create unique sounds out of your samples and sound different from others, personally I also like using this technique for really weird bass design.
+It can be a really powerful tool to create unique sounds out of your samples and sound different from others, I also like using this technique for really weird bass design.

 - Wavetable Synthesis

-In the following video, I've employed the wavetable editor inside of Serum to create four single wavetables, different to each other, and then I used the 'Morph - Spectral' function to generate a total of 256 single wavetables that are a transitional state between them, so by automating the wavetable position you can get a seamless result.
-Preset is available to download at the end of the article ;)
+In the following video, I've employed the wavetable editor inside of Serum to create four single wavetables, different from each other, and then I used the 'Morph - Spectral' function to generate a total of 256 single wavetables that are a transitional state between them, so by automating the wavetable position you can get a seamless result.
+The Preset is available to download at the end of the article ;)

 - Morphing Filters

-Filters are the bread and butter of sound sculpting and what is most often overlooked is the fact that you don't have to stick to just one filter type at any one time, but you can actually create parallel filter chains or select a morphing filter; if you use Ableton the Auto Filter device and pretty much any instrument with a filter module, such as Sampler, has got it available, also modern synths feature SVF or State Variable Filters where you can change the shape and type of filter dynamically to morph into an other, Serum being a great example with lots of filter options.
+Filters are the bread and butter of sound sculpting and what is most often overlooked is the fact that you don't have to stick to just one filter type at any one time, but you can create parallel filter chains or select a morphing filter; if you use Ableton the Auto Filter device and pretty much any instrument with a filter module, such as Sampler, has got it available, also modern synths feature SVF or State Variable Filters where you can change the shape and type of filter dynamically to morph into another, Serum being a great example with lots of filter options.

 A cool free filter with morph function and other interesting features is Rift Filter Lite by Minimal Audio: